Askal: Appearance

-Aspins do not have clear lineages that contributed to what they look like today because they are bred from a diversity of mutts and mixed breeds that are roaming around Filipino streets.
-However, they have characteristics that distinctively identify them.
+Aspins do not have clear lineages that contribute to what they look like today because they are bred from a diversity of mutts and mixed breeds that roam around Filipino streets.
+However, they have a few distinct characteristics.

-The coat can be short haired or rough.
-Coat colors ranges from black, brown, white, ginger, brindle, gray, cream, and red merle.
-Spots are commonly found at the base of the tail and at the back in semi-circular fashion.
+Given their varied background, aspins can come in different shapes, sizes, and colors.
+The coat can be short-haired or rough.
+Coat colors ranges from black to brown, white, ginger, brindle, gray, cream, and red merle.
+Spots are commonly found at the base of the tail and on the back in semi-circular fashion.
 The snout sometimes appears black if the coat color is brown.
 The tail is usually held high and the ears can be floppy, semi-floppy or fully pointing upwards.
 The bone structure of a native Askal is on the medium range, never heavy as with the Rottweilers.

 Interactions with humans

 A male aspin dog with a leash on.

 Askals is the Filipino word often used to refer to stray mixed-breed, indigenous dogs.
 According to the Philippine Animal Welfare Society, there are over twelve million strays in the Philippines as of 2019.
 Many consider it a problem because these dogs can go without much food or shelter their entire lives.
 The term "askals" can also refer to a domesticated, indigenous mixed-breed dog.
 They have been raised traditionally as guard dogs.
-They are naturally suspicious of strangers, independent and protective of family members.
-They are good to young children as companions, due to their devotion to family members.
+They are naturally fearful and suspicious of strangers, independent and protective of family members.
+They are good with young children as companions, due to their devotion to family members.

-They are trusted by their owners to roam markets or the neighborhood to socialize with other dogs which is why some domesticated dogs are seen by the Western people as stray dogs when in fact they may not be.
+They are trusted by their owners to roam markets or the neighborhood to socialize with other dogs which is why some domesticated dogs are seen by Westerners as stray dogs when in fact they may not be.
 They are, however, expected to be home before dusk, especially males who always look for females in heat.
-Female dogs do usually stay home and are excellent watch dogs.
+Female dogs do usually stay home and are excellent watchdogs.

 Askals were allowed to compete in the First Philippine Dog Agility Championships in 2013.
 At the 2015 Pet Express Doggie Run in Pasay, askals were the featured dog.
 The dogs featured in an essay by Gilda Cordero-Fernando.
-Askals have been trained by the Coast Guard to identify bombs and drugs by scent.
+Askals have also been trained by the Coast Guard and private security agencies as bomb and drug detection dogs.